osrf-migration/vrx-wiki/tutorials/vrx_tasks_2019.md

 **Summary**: Traverse a navigation channel specified by red and green markers, avoiding obstacles.

 1. Start the example: `roslaunch vrx_gazebo navigation_task.launch verbose:=true`
-1. In preparation for developing an automated solution, we recommend using a gamepad or keyboard to drive the USV through the course (see [Driving tutorial](https://bitbucket.org/osrf/vrx/wiki/tutorials/Driving)):
-    * Gamepad: `roslaunch vrx_gazebo usv_joydrive.launch`
-    * Keyboard: `roslaunch vrx_gazebo usv_keydrive.launch`
 1. There are no ROS topics specific to this task.
 However, relevant Gazebo messages such as "New gate crossed!" will be printed to the terminal.
 1. For further details, see "4.3.1.
 Task 4: Traverse Navigation Channel" in the [Competition and Task Descriptions](https://bitbucket.org/osrf/vrx/downloads/VRX%202019%20Task%20Descriptions_v1.1.pdf), or refer to the [navigation scoring plugin](https://bitbucket.org/osrf/vrx/src/default/vrx_gazebo/include/vrx_gazebo/navigation_scoring_plugin.hh).